eyedeekay/httptunnel/docs/README.md

  1. [This guide is based on a guide for the clearnet](https://medium.com/@mlowicki/http-s-proxy-in-golang-in-less-than-100-lines-of-code-6a51c2f2c38c) and that is only 10% because it was easier for me.
-90% of the reason is to illustrate that *using I2P in your application is, in all likelihood, not that* *different than what you're already doing.*\* In all, this example is only 111 lines of code long minus comments.
+90% of the reason is to illustrate that *using I2P in your application is, in all likelihood, not that* *different than what you're already doing*(if the rest of your application only sends and recieves that which is non-linkable and absolutely necessary to its operation.)\* In all, this example is only 111 lines of code long minus comments.
- * if the rest of your application only sends and recieves that which is non-linkable and absolutely necessary to its operation.